Consistency ratio and Transitivity Rule

 AHP Software pairwise comparison panel before the Transitivity Rule is enforced, showing 10 independent pairwise comparisons that the user must complete.

-Now, after checking that checkbox, the number of pairwise comparisons has been reduced to 4.
+After checking the transitivity-rule checkbox, the number of comparisons is reduced to 4.

 AHP Software pairwise comparison panel after the Transitivity Rule checkbox is ticked: the number of required comparisons drops from 10 to 4 because the remaining values are derived automatically.